Payment and Reimbursement

 irregular work schedule.
 The home

-program consists of 4 in person visits and
+program consists of 4 on site visits and

 provide a program that the individual can do

-on their own.
+on his own.
 Subsequent visits are used to

 modify the program as needed.